jonwashburn/riemann-recognition-geometry-up/WRITTEN_PROOF_PROMPT.md

 `CofactorCRGreenS2Interfaces.phaseVelocityBoundaryTrace_of_poisson` showing this Poisson boundary-limit gate implies the weaker `PhaseVelocityBoundaryTrace` hook (useful when wiring older statements that talk about a trace field on the boundary).

+There is also a monotonicity lemma `CofactorCRGreenS2Interfaces.phaseVelocityBoundaryTracePoissonAE_of_pointwise` showing the pointwise boundary-limit gate implies the a.e. one; we box the a.e. version because this matches the natural output of Hardy/BMO boundary theory.

+We now additionally expose the even smaller “pairing” gate `PhaseVelocityBoundaryTracePoissonPairing`, which only asserts convergence at the level of the interval integral (distributional strength).
+This is the actual shape used when feeding Green/C–S.

 For semantic faithfulness, there is also a “log-branch CR identity” archetype in `RiemannRecognitionGeometry/Port/CRBoundaryTraceInterfaces.lean`: